buldosik/GJ_BulletHell/README.md

 # GJ_BulletHell

-Top-Down shooter\n
+> Top-Down shooter
-Was created for GameJam
+> Was created for GameJam